The best laid plans of mice and men often go astray, so wrote Scottish poet Robert Burns.

 So, how is a system different from a goal?

-Scott Adams, the creator of the Dilbert cartoon and author of How to Fail at Almost Everything and Still Win Big offers a simple explanation:
+Scott Adams, the author of How to Fail at Almost Everything and Still Win Big offers a simple explanation:

 “If you do something every day, it’s a system.
 If you’re waiting to achieve it someday in the future, it’s a goal.”